centreon/centreon-plugins/tests/README.md

 chown snmp:snmp -R /var/lib/snmp/cert_indexes/
 ````

+### Run all tests

+Mockoon is used to mock http services.
+It is started by robot automatically if needed.

-to launch snmpsim use this from the root of the project (one level above this file) :
+Snmpsim have to be started by hand, you can use this command from the root of the project (one level above this file) :

 ```bash
 sudo snmpsim-command-responder --logging-method=null --agent-udpv4-endpoint=127.0.0.1:2024 --process-user=snmp --process-group=snmp --data-dir='./tests' &
 # to test it :  snmpwalk -v2c -c hardware/server/lenovo/xcc/snmp/system-health-ok 127.0.0.1:2024